Fanaa (2006 film): Casting

-Aamir Khan was the first actor approached for the role of Rehan Qadri.
+Aamir Khan was the first choice for the role of Rehan Qadri.
 He readily accepted, marking his first collaboration with Yash Raj Films.
-He had earlier worked with Yash Chopra in Parampara which was produced out of the Yash Raj Banner.
-For the female lead, initial considerations included Aishwarya Rai; however, on Khan's recommendation, Kajol was approached and ultimately cast as Zooni Ali Beg.
-The film marked her return to cinema after a five-year hiatus and her first full-fledged romantic pairing with Khan, following their earlier appearance in Ishq (1997).
-Kajol had also been offered Karan Johar’s Kabhi Alvida Naa Kehna (2006) during the same period but opted to work on Fanaa instead.
+He had earlier worked with Yash Chopra in Parampara (1993), which was produced outside the Yash Raj Banner.
+Initially, Aishwarya Rai was wanted as the female lead by Yash Raj Films, but after director Kohli asked Khan on who to recommend, they settled on Kajol to play as Zooni.
+Kajol had also been offered a role in Kabhi Alvida Naa Kehna but ultimately chose Fanaa instead.
+Sushmita Sen was also originally cast for the role of Malini before Tabu was named.

-The role of anti-terrorism officer Malini Tyagi was initially offered to Sushmita Sen before being finalized with Tabu.

 Filming

 Principal photography took place in multiple locations across India and Europe.
-Although the Kashmir Valley was originally selected for the film's key sequences, security concerns due to ongoing insurgency led the production to relocate to the Tatra Mountains in southern Poland, which provided a similar snowy, mountainous landscape.
+Production was mostly shot at the Tatra Mountains in southern Poland that provided a similar snowy, mountainous landscape substituting the Kashmir Valley.

-Additional filming occurred across various landmarks in Delhi, including the Red Fort, Jantar Mantar, Qutb Minar, Purana Qila, Rashtrapati Bhavan, and Lodi Gardens.
+Additional filming occurred across various landmarks in Delhi, including the Red Fort, Jantar Mantar, Qutb Minar, and Lodi Gardens.

 Reception

 Box office

 Fanaa was released theatrically on 26 May 2006 and opened to strong box office performance in India and overseas.
-Despite an unofficial ban in the Indian state of Gujarat—prompted by political protests against Aamir Khan's comments regarding the Narmada Dam project—the film emerged as a commercial success.
-According to Yash Raj Films, Fanaa grossed ₹471.9 million in its first week worldwide, including ₹320 million from India and US$3.3 million (₹151.9 million) from overseas markets.
-The film went on to earn approximately ₹1.05 billion (US$13 million) worldwide against a combined production and marketing budget of ₹300 million, making it one of the highest-grossing Hindi films of 2006.
+The film was a commercial success, despite an unofficial ban in the Indian state of Gujarat which was prompted by political protests against Aamir Khan's comments regarding the Narmada Dam project.
+According to Yash Raj Films, Fanaa grossed crores in its first week worldwide, including crores from India and crores from overseas markets.
+The film went on to earn approximately ₹1.05 billion worldwide against a budget of ₹300 million.

-In India, the film collected ₹720.4 million gross (₹518.7 million net), while its overseas earnings were reported at ₹308 million.
+In India, the film collected ₹72.04 million gross (₹51.87 million net), while its overseas earnings were reported at ₹30.8 million.
 Fanaa concluded its theatrical run as the sixth-highest grossing Hindi film of the year.